odojs/odo/README.md

 -------

 * Create a Shadow File System
-  * irror file system calls
+  * mirror file system calls
 * Auto detect modules and load
   * Can modules define their own urls?
   * Templates need a hierarchy - a site should override